-Both minivans and jeeps are used for long- and short-distance travel in the countryside.
+Minivans, jeeps and SUVs are used for long- and short-distance travel in the countryside, and are mandatory when visiting more remote attractions.
 They can be shared among strangers, which is good for a group of people headed from one aimag centre to another (or usually to/from Ulaanbaatar).
 Alternatively, they can be hired privately.

 Furgon minivans In most cases, the grey 11-seat Furgon minivans are used for longer cross-country trips that see a lot of traffic.
 Jeeps, khaki-coloured or green, are found in more remote areas such as sum (district) centres.
 They are nicknamed jaran yös (shortened to jaris), which means ‘69’ – the number of the original model.